Hurtak/petrhurtak.com/articles/_drafts/screen/article.md

     ```
     - Or just connect to the screen with `screen -R name` and type run `exit`

-- Get screen session name
+- Get screen session id and name
+    - Take a look at the `$STY` environment variable.
+    - STY stands for `Alternate socket name`.
+    - If screen is invoked, `$STY` is set, otherwise it is empty.
     - `echo $STY`
     ```bash
     $ echo $STY